The Trump Administration is Trying to Make Filing Taxes Suck Even More

 Trying to steal private taxpayer data to attack immigrant families

-In addition to cutting staff and programs, the Trump administration is also going after people’s private tax data.
-As part of its barrage of attacks on immigrant families, the Department of Homeland Security has asked the IRS to hand over the private information, including home addresses, of roughly 700,000 immigrant families.
+In addition to cutting staff and programs, the Trump administration is also stealing people’s private tax data.
+As part of its barrage of attacks on immigrant families, the administration has arranged for the IRS to hand over private taxpayer information from immigrant families to enable ICE’s mass deportations.
 Immigrants make up one in seven U.S. residents and many immigrants who lack Social Security Numbers pay taxes.
 In 2022, undocumented immigrant taxpayers paid $96.7 billion in federal, state, and local taxes (while some billionaires pay nothing at all)—contributing to programs like Medicaid, Social Security, and unemployment insurance.
 For so many immigrants and their families, this means paying into public benefits that they are largely excluded from accessing.
-There are strict rules that protect taxpayer information, and the IRS has so far refused to turn over the data.
-However, if successful, this unlawful overreach by the administration would punish families who voluntarily participate in the tax system and could dissuade families from filing their taxes.
+This unlawful overreach by the administration will cost the government billions in lost revenue, punish families who voluntarily participate in the tax system, and put everyone’s tax information in danger